akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 title: Subscribe to **events**
 popular: true
 ee-only: false
-related: what-is-the-event-subscription, how-to-connect-my-pim, manage-your-connections
+related: what-is-an-event-subscription, how-to-connect-my-pim, manage-your-connections
 ---

 ::: info
-Before we jump right in, if you need to refresh your memory about [event subscriptions](what-is-the-event-subscription.html), take a look at our dedicated page.
+Before we jump right in, if you need to refresh your memory about [event subscriptions](what-is-an-event-subscription.html), take a look at our dedicated page.
 :::